rxweb/rxweb/docs/reactive-form-validators/validation-validators/range.md

 ---
 title: range
-description: Range validation validator will allow only in specify range will be entered, If EmployeeInfo tries to enter any value which exceed the range then the property will become invalid.
+description: Range validation validator will check that the entered value is in the specified range.
 author: rxcontributorone

 ---